 Hi.
 My name is Sherrie Cronin and I am the author of a collection of six speculative fiction novels known as 46.
 Ascending.
 Each one of these books is a stand alone story of a person who develops extraordinary powers when forced to deal with danger in their own lives.
 The books are loosely related because the protagonists of the stories are all family members.

 Interested in learning more about the first four novels?
-Please check out my blogs for the novels x0 (Face Painting for World Peace), y1 (Fire Dancing for Fun and Profit), z2 (Treasure Hunting for a Good Time), and c3 (Leaving the Nest to Touch the Sky).
+Please check out my blogs for the novels One of One (Face Painting for World Peace), Shape of Secrets (Fire Dancing for Fun and Profit), Twists of Time (Treasure Hunting for a Good Time) and Layers of Light (Leaving the Nest to Touch the Sky).
+Book six in the 46.
+Ascending collection is called One of Two, but it does not yet have its own blog.

 Here’s my bio: